Teaching Geography Through LiteratureTicia Messing

 2. Geography can’t be busywork

 In our last rendition of geography, I created some lapbooking pages for the kids because I think lapbooks are cool.
 My kids hated it.
 They would complete the materials, but they weren’t really interested in it.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of Friv.
+But in this case, all this will become more reminiscent of the plot of popular .io games and not what is described initially here.
 Quite the opposite, I think they burned the memories from their head because they were so displeased with the activity.
 Busywork backfired for me when it came to geography.

 What Does Work: Teaching Geography Through Literature